 Here at Walker Electrical, we are Preston’s leading electrical experts.
 From industrial to residential settings, we work across sectors to provide top quality electrical and lighting solutions.
 As a result, we have produced this guide to everything you should know about reducing electrical fire risks.

 What are the important steps for reducing electrical fire risks?

-Electrical fire risks are often caused by unsafe working practices.
-These include:
+Electrical fire risks are often caused by unsafe working practices, and by avoiding these you can reduce the risks associated with electrical fires These unsafe practices include:

 - Overloading plugs, sockets, or fuses- By plugging too many electrical appliances in to the same outlet, you can seriously increase the risk of electrical fires.
 All plug sockets have a limit on how many amps it can safely handle, and exceeding this limit is extremely dangerous.
 If you don’t have enough sockets, you could think about having some more installed by a professional team.